boafur/Netherite-Carrots/README.md

 # Netherite Carrots

-Adds over-powered netherite carrots to the game
+Adds over-powered netherite carrots to the game.

 See the [latest release](https://github.com/boafur/Netherite-Carrots/releases/latest) for more information.